 Got a mortgage—or getting one soon?
 Here’s what to know about homeowners insurance.

-Yes, insurance policies automatically renew.
-Your carrier will send you a renewal statement a few months prior to renewal, and if you have no changes, the policy will automatically renew.
-As part of our renewal process, Covered Customer Service Agents begin reviewing your policy and 35 days before your policy renewal, the team performs a renewal shop to ensure you are receiving the most competitive rates.
-Keep an eye out for emails from the Covered team as we get closer to your renewal date as we will help you through the entire renewal process.
+In most cases, yes, policies are typically set to renew automatically.
+Your carrier will usually send a renewal statement a few months before your renewal date, and if there are no changes, the policy generally renews on its own.
+As part of our renewal process, our Customer Service team reviews your policy and, about 35 days before renewal, shops your coverage to help make sure you're getting a competitive rate.
+Keep an eye out for emails from the Covered team as your renewal approaches, and we'll help you through the process.

 Everything is essentially good to go!
 We check for any rate changes or potential changes in carriers so you get the most competitive rates.
 It’s one of the best parts of being a Covered customer - we do all the heavy lifting for the policy reshop, compare, and purchase or simply renew its current terms.